 This bill amends various sections of Florida Statutes to enhance affordable housing initiatives, particularly through tax exemptions and eligibility criteria for affordable housing projects.
-It introduces new definitions such as "financial beneficiary" and "adaptive reuse project," while revising existing definitions to clarify tax exemption eligibility.
+It introduces new definitions, such as "financial beneficiary" and "adaptive reuse project," while revising existing definitions to clarify tax exemption eligibility.
 The legislation allows certain adaptive reuse projects to qualify for tax exemptions and modifies the criteria for property owners to maintain their eligibility.
-Additionally, it mandates property appraisers to issue letters for qualifying projects and requires taxing authorities to assess the need for affordable housing, prohibiting emergency enactment procedures for certain purposes.
+Additionally, it mandates property appraisers to issue letters for qualifying projects and requires taxing authorities to assess local affordable housing needs, prohibiting emergency enactment procedures for certain purposes.

 Statutes affected: